 Blade: You give Frost a message from me.
 You tell him it's open season on all suckheads.

-God of Evil: La Magra, the vampire Blood God.
-The evil scheme in the first film is to complete a ritual to summon him into a vampire avatar so he can walk the earth.
+- God of Evil: La Magra, the vampire Blood God.
+Frost's evil scheme is to complete a ritual to summon him into a vampire avatar so he can walk the earth.
 If he fights humanity, he will turn everyone into vampires by his mere presence.
 Deacon Frost summons La Magra into himself and becomes much more powerful, being made entirely of blood and showing insane regenerative powers.
 Blade kills Frost by loading him with anti-coagulents, but it's unknown if this killed La Magra too.

-Groin Attack: In the first film's opening scene, pornstar Traci Lords received a rifle butt to the groin, and then a stake to the face when she doubles over.
+- Groin Attack: In the opening action scene, pornstar Traci Lords received a rifle butt to the groin, and then a stake to the face when she doubles over.
 One can't help but wonder if the crotch shot was a reference to the actress's career.

-Informed Ability: Frost's transformation into La Magra was supposed to make him a One-Winged Angel in the form of a giant blood cloud.
+- Informed Ability: Frost's transformation into La Magra was supposed to make him a One-Winged Angel in the form of a giant blood cloud.
 Test audiences were all "Where'd Stephen Dorff go?" so they redid the ending to leave Frost his "human" form.
-Frost also took the powers of all 12 pureblood vampires such as pyrokinesis and mind control but neither he nor the purebloods (or even Drake-ula the granddaddy of all the pureblood vampires) displayed any of these powers.
+Frost also took the powers of all 12 pureblood vampires such as pyrokinesis and mind control but neither he nor the purebloods (or even Drake-ula the granddaddy of all the pureblood vampires) displayed any of these powers at any other time.